 Who is Net10 Not Convenient For?

 If you live and die by your unlimited data plan from another carrier, you’re probably not going to see Net10 as a good deal in comparison.
-Net10 does have an unlimited plan, but if that’s what you want, you’re probably better off going elsewhere – I’d recommend Virgin Mobile Beyond Talk.
+Net10 does have an unlimited plan, but if that’s what you want, you’re probably better off going elsewhere – I’d recommend Republic Wireless.

 Final Thoughts on Net10

 I really can’t be happier in my switch from Verizon to Net10.
 It’s saving me about $30 per month ($360 per year), I feel like I’m much more in control of the minutes that I’m using, and the reliability of the airtime has been great.
 I give Net10 my full recommendation if your goals are in line with mine.
-They have a good deal right now, where you can get a free Net10 phone and free shipping just by purchasing minutes.
+You can check out Net10’s full offering of plans and phones here.

 Net10 Review & Phone Bill Cutting Discussion: